JEE Main 2024 Result: AICE Dominates in Delhi and Haryana; 23 Students Score 100 Percentile, 2 (Aarav & Ipsit) from AICE Hit the Perfect Mark; One with perfect 300 marks - www.lokmattimes.com

 JEE Main 2024 Result: AICE Dominates in Delhi and Haryana; 23 Students Score 100 Percentile, 2 (Aarav & Ipsit) from AICE Hit the Perfect Mark; One with perfect 300 marks

-PNN New Delhi [India], February 14: In a resounding testament to academic excellence, the Amity Institute for Competitive Examinations ...
+New Delhi (India), February 15: In a resounding testament to academic excellence, the Amity Institute for Competitive Examinations (AICE) ...

-New Delhi [India], February 14: In a resounding testament to academic excellence, the Amity Institute for Competitive Examinations (AICE) has emerged triumphant in the JEE Main 2024 results, showcasing exceptional achievements by its students.
+New Delhi (India), February 15: In a resounding testament to academic excellence, the Amity Institute for Competitive Examinations (AICE) has emerged triumphant in the JEE Main 2024 results, showcasing exceptional achievements by its students.

 With a total of 12,31,874 registered candidates, the competitive atmosphere was intense, but AICE students have etched their names among the top performers.